-In recent years they developed the idea of Green Village and set out to put solar panels on the houses and a local fruit and veg cooperative.
+In recent years Antur Aelhaearn developed the idea of Green Village and set out to put solar panels on the houses and a local fruit and veg cooperative.
 The most ambitious plan was to set up a single wind turbine on Moelfre Bach mountain.
 This was estimated to bring in an annual income of £150,000 but unfortunately the planning application was rejected.
-This was mainly due to heritage bodies like Natural Resources Wales not wanting to spoil the natural beauty and also conflicting interests of the tourism industry.
+This was mainly due to heritage bodies like Natural Resources Wales not wanting to spoil the natural beauty and also the conflicting interests of the tourism industry.

-But Llanaelhaearn isn’t the only place with community cooperative venture in that area called Bro’r Eifl.
+But Llanaelhaearn isn’t the only place with a community cooperative venture in that area called Bro’r Eifl.
 Near to the ancient iron age fort of Tre’r Ceiri there was a hugely steep and winding dirt track going down to a small bay.
-When you got to the bottom there was a ghost village, known as either Nantgwrtheyrn or Porthynant, totally deserted rapidly going to ruin with their roofs falling in.
-This was village was originally built by the quarrying company for their workers and I’m guessing all trade was done by sea.
+When you got to the bottom there was a ghost village, known as either Nantgwrtheyrn or Porthynant, totally deserted and rapidly going to ruin with their roofs falling in.
+This village was originally built by the quarrying company for their workers and I’m guessing all trade was done by sea.
 At one time there had been a great demand for granite sett for cobblestones and bridges.
 By 1939 the quarry had closed and by 1948 the school also and by 1959 the last resident had left.

 To cut a long story short, with donations, grant applications and volunteers and a lot of hard work the village was rebuilt.
-This included rebuilding the water supply, building a proper road.
-The electricity company for north Wales couldn’t bring electricity down to the place as they didn’t have the expertise for such a steep place so it was necessary to get the help of a specialised army unit.
-By today Nant Gwrtheyrn is a very successful residential centre catering for the rise in interest in the Welsh language and culture and employs thirty people and a great place for a wedding reception.
+This included rebuilding the water supply and building a proper road.
+The electricity company for north Wales couldn’t bring electricity down to the place as they didn’t have the expertise for such a steep slope so it was necessary to get the help of a specialised army unit.
+By today Nant Gwrtheyrn is a very successful residential centre catering for the rise in interest in the Welsh language and culture and employs thirty people and is a great place for a wedding reception.

 But there are also two other community cooperative which I will mention briefly.
-In Llithfaen a pub called the Victoria Arms which had closed was reopened as cooperative pub called Tafarn y Fic which is also a restaurant and cultural music centre.
-And also in Llithfaen a Shop Siop Pen-y-Groes was reopened on a community cooperative basis.
+In Llithfaen a pub called the Victoria Arms which had closed was reopened as a cooperative pub called Tafarn y Fic which is also a restaurant and cultural music centre.
+And also in Llithfaen a shop Siop Pen-y-Groes was reopened on a community cooperative basis.